Turkey And Syria Earthquakes: How To Help The Victims Right Now

 Syrian American Medical Society

 Syrian American Medical Society (SAMS) has said that its medical teams have treated around 600 injured in their medical facilities.
-It has a stated goal of raising USD 1 million (MYR 4298498 approx.) urgently.
+It has a stated goal of raising USD 1 million (HKD 7849650 approx.) urgently.

 SAMS supports at least 36 medical facilities in the affected region of northwest Syria as well as a regional office in Gaziantep.
 It said that three of its medical facilities have suffered such extensive damage that they had to be put out of service.
 At least one other medical facility has also been damaged.